Compliancemaj 06, 2026

 If you plan to expand or operate your business outside your home state or nationwide, you will also need to be cognizant of any other business using the same or similar name.

-Understand legal names vs. a DBA name
+Understanding legal names vs. a DBA name

+A DBA, by contrast, is any name you use to conduct business that differs from your legal name.
 A DBA name is also called an assumed name, trade name or fictitious business name.

 What is a trademark?